Top places to visit in China

 Giant Panda bear

-One of Sichuan's most popular attractions are the Giant Pandas at the Panda Breeding Center (繁育研究基 Chéng dū dà xióng māo fán yù yán jiū jī dì) 6 miles NE of Chengdu.
+One of Sichuan's most popular attractions are the Giant Pandas at the Panda Breeding Center (繁育研究基 Chéng dū dà xióng māo fán yù yán jiū jī dì) 6 miles north-east of Chengdu.
 The captive breeding program has helped bring back the iconic animal from the brink of extinction.
 The Pandas are very hard to find in the wild and the 49 reserves preserving its bamboo habitat are the best places to see them.
 The city of Chengdu in Sichuan is an ancient city at the heart of a hidden kingdom among the mountains.
 Sichuan has been the safe haven for preserving Chinese culture for many centuries.
 It is famed for its relaxed tea houses where you can play Chinese chess and Mahjong and sample Sichuan hot cuisine.
-Other visitor attractions are the hut of the poet Du Fu; Renmin Park, Qingyang Gong (Daoist temple), Yong Ling museum, Wenshu Yua and Sichuan Museum.
+Other visitor attractions are the hut of the poet Du Fu; Renmin Park, Qingyang Gong (Daoist temple), Yong Ling museum, Wenshu Yua and the Sichuan museum.

 Read more…